An extended Demazure product on integer permutations via min-plus matrix multiplication: Acknowledgements

 \section{Acknowledgements}

-This work was supported by a Miner D. Crary Sabbatical Fellowship from Amherst College.
-I am grateful to Allen Knutson, Thomas Lam, Leonardo Mihalcea, Travis Scrimshaw, and Mark Shimozono for references and suggestions.
+This work was supported by a Miner D. Crary Sabbatical Fellowship from Amherst College, and the author was hosted by the Max Planck Institute for Mathematics in the Sciences during revisions and the Lean formalization process.
+I am grateful to Will Erickson, Darij Grinberg, Allen Knutson, Thomas Lam, Leonardo Mihalcea, Travis Scrimshaw, and Mark Shimozono for references and suggestions, and to Alex Tiskin for directing me to his original proof of the min-plus formula for the Demazure product on symmetric groups.